Sorry, you need to enable JavaScript to visit this website.

 Patient Affairs Liaison Digital Brochure

-A one page overview of the PAL program.
-Share this resource with someone in your life who may benefit from the support of a PAL!
+An overview of the PAL program.
+Share this with someone in your life who may want to connect with a PAL!

 Download now